omahs/imx-docs/docs/main/learn/designing-an-nft-drop/putting-it-all-together.md

 - **Engineer a sellout** - 100% of available NFTs are purchased in \<1 day
 - **Attract unique buyers** - number of unique holders immediately after launch is \>25% of available NFTs
-- **Leave the community excited** - community perception of drop one week after launch is \>75% measured by a community pulse surrey.
+- **Leave the community excited** - community perception of drop one week after launch is \>75% measured by a community pulse survey.
 - **Build traders** - secondary trading volume in the two weeks after launch is \>10% of launch volume
 - **Build buying habit** - secondary trading prices in the two weeks after launch are \> primary sale price